-but most people still don’t know the cause of theirs.
+Most people don’t know the cause of their epilepsy,

 DNA is the genetic material in each of us that makes us who we are.
 Your DNA is made up of genes (about 20,000 of them).
 Each of your genes carries a unique DNA code, and that code is what determines your traits (such as eye color, size, and even behavior).

 DNA changes happen all the time in living things, and this alters the genetic code.
 But sometimes a change in the genetic code can have negative consequences, like developing a medical condition such as epilepsy.